 Last but not least, making yourself useful unto God and others is the fourth antidote for loneliness.
 Even Jesus, in the loneliest moment of his life, was more concerned about others, (Luke 23:33-34; John 19:26-27).
 Paul instructed Timothy to bring his scrolls and especially the parchments in addition to his coat.
 Scrolls were copies of the Bible written on processed Papyrus while parchments were fresh writing material made out of Goatskin.
 Paul wrote to his fellow Christians, frequently encouraging them in their faith.
 Paul wrote four other letters from prison.
 Ephesians, Philippians, Colossians, and Philemon.
 As a tentmaker, he could have overworked making more tents while he was in jail or he could have been idle.
 Instead, he made himself useful unto others, and some 2,000 years later, we are still benefiting from his loneliness.

 We make two major mistakes when we are lonely.
 We overwork to overcome the pain of loneliness.
 Overworking is being busy without being productive.
 The second mistake we make is we don’t do anything at all, and our minds become the devil’s workshop.
 The solution is to find the right balance between working and idling.
-We bring balance into the equation by being useful unto others.
+We bring balance into the equation by being useful to others.

 This Christmas, I want to urge you to let your life be a channel of blessing unto others.
-You might not see the fruit of your labour right now.
+You might not see the fruit of your labor right now.
 Sometimes you will not even be around when it finally bears fruit.
 Still, you will leave this world knowing that you contributed to making someone’s life better.

 You can use the principles I mentioned above not just in the Christmas season but throughout the year.
 I am not saying everything will work out like a charm if you follow them.
 I still miss my father.
-After all, only three months have passed by since he left this world.
+After all, only three months have passed since he left this world.
 I am lonely this Christmas, but loneliness cannot sting me anymore.
 Remember, you can’t choose what happens to you in life.
 Loneliness can visit you whether you like it or not.
 Sooner or later.
 But you can choose how you respond to loneliness this Christmas.
 I urge you to respond wisely.